 Commonly Asked Questions

-Can boys be trafficking victims?
+Can men and boys be trafficking victims?

 If a child or adolescent's parents sent them to Costa Rica to have a better life, could they still be a trafficking victim?